Why You Need A Business Retreat (and How To Make It Happen)

 It is important to take care of yourself as a therapist and business owner so that you can show up consistently as the best version of yourself.
 This might look like getting 12 hours of uninterrupted sleep, reading a few chapters of a new book or booking a spot in a cooking class.
 You will want to take care of not only your business, but also yourself, during your retreat.

-If you are feeling overwhelmed with running your private practice and need guidance on marketing, strategy or business planning, CLICK HERE to learn more about my Partnership Program click here.
+If you are feeling overwhelmed with running your private practice and need guidance on marketing, strategy or business planning, CLICK HERE to learn more about the Scale Your Practice Program.